Marketing is getting tougher.

-Find at least 2 or 3 ways to say the same thing, and your point will "land" for more members of your audience.
+Find at least 2 or 3 ways to say the same thing.
+Your point will "land" for more members of your audience that way.

-You just have to repeat without being repetitive.
+You simply have to repeat without being repetitive.

 I have an uncle who tells the same joke every Thanksgiving.

-And as godawful and corny as that joke is, I still laugh because he's perfected the delivery.
+And as godawful and corny as that joke is, I still laugh.
+He's perfected the delivery.
 He’s been saying the same joke every year for 40 years.
-That's 40 rehearsals, making the phrasing and timing a little better every year.
+That's 40 rehearsals!
+The phrasing and timing are a little better every year.

 Be like my uncle.
-Dry-run your entire webinar at least twice before you do it for the first time live.
+Dry-run your entire webinar at least twice before you do it live.

-Get comfortable with how you’re going to drive home your points, transition from one point to the next, smoothly incorporate your visuals and multimedia, etc.
+Get comfortable with how you’re going to drive home your points and make transitions.
+Practice smoothly incorporating your visuals and multimedia.

 You don’t have to do this every time you host a webinar, just every time you host a new webinar.

-Consider recording your dry-runs, and checking the recordings for all the tips in this chapter.
-Like an athlete reviewing tape, this is an excellent way to see what's right and wrong with your performance.
+Consider recording your dry-runs.
+Check the recordings for all the tips in this chapter.
+Like an athlete reviewing tape, you can see what's right and wrong with your performance.

 This will sound weird, but...

-Practice going through your presentation for 10 minutes straight while maintaining a smile.
+Practice your presentation for 10 minutes straight while smiling.
 The entire time.

-Not that you should smile for every second of your webinar (that would be extraordinarily creepy).
+Not that you should smile during your whole webinar.
+That would be extraordinarily creepy.
 But this exercise will show you how powerful smiling is.
 Your voice changes.
 Your energy changes.
-The whole vibe you give off becomes something new.
+The whole vibe you give off is different.

-Sometimes, you just have to work backwards from the appearance to the substance.
-Smiling is like that — just one of those things that makes you more positive by looking the part.
+Sometimes, you just have to work backwards from appearance to substance.
+Smiling is like that.
+It's one of those things that makes you more positive by looking the part.

-You have to change the pitch, tone, speed, and volume of your voice throughout a webinar to keep from droning.
+You have to change the pitch, tone, speed, and volume of your voice.
+Otherwise, you're droning.

-If you deliver every word the same way, your audience will hear none of them.
-But when you modulate your voice, it keeps your audience on their toes.
+If you deliver every word the same way, no one will hear them.
+When you modulate your voice, it keeps the audience on their toes.

-When you rehearse your workshop, be mindful of how your pitch, tone, speed, and volume varies.
+When you rehearse your workshop, be mindful of how pitch, tone, speed, and volume vary.
 Pay special attention to the "5 P's" (credit to this random science equipment blog):

-- Pronunciation: Don't talk like a recorded phone menu, over-enunciating every word.
+Pronunciation: Don't talk like a recorded phone menu.
+Don't over-enunciate.
 But don't under-enunciate either.

-- Pause: Notice how much space there is between the written lines of this guide?
+Pause: Notice how much space there is between the written lines of this guide?
 Speaking works the same way.
 Again, nerves may tempt you to speed up.
-But give each sentence space to breathe, and to be digested by the audience.
+But give each sentence space to breathe, and to be digested.
 Don't be afraid of silence.

 Think about it: you don't see conference or motivational speakers talking from a chair on stage.
 "Stand Up" comedy works the same way.

-Even though you're not on a physical stage, your whole energy changes when you sit down.
-So unless you're physically unable to stand for the duration of a webinar, stay on your feet.
+Your whole energy changes when you sit.
+Unless you're physically unable to stand the whole time, stay on your feet.

-I personally studied the art of public speaking from Micheal and Amy Port of Heroic Public Speaking, and it was worth every minute.
+I studied public speaking with Micheal and Amy Port of Heroic Public Speaking.
+It was worth every minute.

 Michael's book, Steal the Show, draws on his time as an actor to help you overcome shyness.
-You can also check out his podcast of the same name, which features experts discussing various speaking/marketing/performing goals.
+You can also check out his podcast.

 Your webinar should be a conversation, not a lecture.